 About the Founder

 My name is Edward Adams, and I am a high schooler in my Junior year at the Blake School in Minneapolis, Minnesota.
-Part of the Choctaw tribe myself, I created this organization to help lessen the differences that exist in education.
+Of Choctaw descent myself, I created this organization to help lessen the differences that exist in education.
 This entire process has been incredibly daunting–creating an organization from scratch to tackle something so big, all on my own–but I am incredibly grateful that the difficulties have allowed me to take on bigger issues.